schleicherbiker/Bamazon/README.md

 ![alt text](https://github.com/schleicherbiker/Bamazon/raw/master/Images/BuyItem.PNG "Items")

 ## After a valid quantity is entered, the total price will be logged.
+The quantity change is reflected in both the console and the database.

 ![alt text](https://github.com/schleicherbiker/Bamazon/raw/master/Images/BuyItem_2.PNG "Items")